Tiago5Carneiro/llm-course/README.md

-# HuggingFace's transformers course
+# HuggingFace's LLMs course

 ## Introduction

-This repo will contain my resolution of HuggingFace's transformer's course
+This repo will contain my notes and exercices from HuggingFace's LLMs course